 Updated October 2021

-Some homes in the Jackson area have shown higher than normal levels of lead in their drinking water.
-The City of Jackson has an ongoing project to address the cause of these water quality violations.
+Some homes in the Jackson area have previously shown elevated levels of lead in their drinking water.
+The City of Jackson has an ongoing project to address the cause.

 Although the majority of home lead testing performed identified no lead, or lead below the action level set by the EPA, MSDH is issuing these recommendations as a special precaution, especially for households with young children or pregnant women.
-These precautions should remain in place at least six months while the City of Jackson makes the necessary changes required to stabilize the pH levels in its water system that contribute to corrosion .
+These precautions remain in place until the City of Jackson makes the necessary changes required to stabilize the pH levels in its water system that contribute to corrosion .

 You can test your home's water by purchasing a sample kit from a certified laboratory, collecting water from your home, and submitting it to the laboratory for analysis.
 State-approved laboratories for water testing are the MSDH Public Health Laboratory (601-576-7582) or Micro-Methods Laboratories (228-875-6420).

-The MSDH Public Health Laboratory has reduced the cost of its water sampling kits from $20 to $15.
+The MSDH Public Health Laboratory has water sampling kits available for $20.
 This price is only for testing drinking water for lead, and only for customers receiving their drinking water from the City of Jackson.
 Payment is by check or money order only.